-What is the longest river in North America/the United States?
+What is the longest river in the US – North America?

-The Missouri is the longest river in North America/the United States.
-The Missouri River flows entirely though the United States, crossing seven states: Montana, North Dakota, South Dakota, Nebraska, Iowa, Kansas and Missouri.
+The Missouri is the longest river in the US – North America.
+The Missouri flows entirely though the United States, where it crosses seven states: Montana, North Dakota, South Dakota, Nebraska, Iowa, Kansas and Missouri.

-Three water courses form the headwaters of the Missouri river: the Jefferson, Madison and Gallatin rivers.
-It flows into the Mississippi River as its main tributary, near the city of St. Louis.
+The headwaters of the Missouri are located where the Jefferson, Madison and Gallatin rivers meet, in the Rocky Mountains, in Montana, 1,200 metres above sea level.
+It flows into the Mississippi river as its main tributary, 16 kilometres from the city of St. Louis.

-The Missouri is 4,090 kilometres long.
-When combined with the lower Mississippi River, the total length amounts to 6,275 kilometres, forming the world’s fourth longest river system, after the Amazon, Nile and Yangtze rivers.
+The Missouri is 3,943 kilometres long.
+If we consider the Mississippi-Missouri river system, the total length would increase to 7,725 kilometres, forming the world’s fourth longest river, after the Amazon, Nile and Yangtze rivers.

-The drainage basin spans 2,980,000 square kilometres, making it the sixth largest one in the world, also comprising part of Canada.
+The drainage basin spans 1,371,100 square kilometres, making it the sixth largest one in the world, comprising 16,840 square kilometres in southern Canada.